keith/smileykeith.com/_posts/2013-08-09-os-x-crash-symbolication.md

 the issue was but I still wanted to see exactly what methods of mine were being called first.

-This brings me to `atos` the command line too Apple provides to symbolicate these reports.
+This brings me to `atos` the command line tool Apple provides to symbolicate these reports.
 This is where my experience differs with most of what I found online.
 My usage looked like this: